insilica/gdc-spark-gitbook/examples/tumor_aggression.md

   | III | True | True | 0.8 |
   | I | False | False | 0.0 |
   <center>Per case tumor aggression derived from tumor stage, lymphatic invasion, and distance metastasis observations.
 Note that aggression metrics are not necessarily normalized between 0 and 1.</center>

-  We show in the below examples how principal component analysis can derive a per-case tumor aggression metric.

 ## Per feature tumor aggression
   Per-feature tumor aggression determines whether a given biological observation (or feature) is indicative of cancer aggression.